dongbh/dongbh.github.io/dsgw-210/index.md

   ![connect the pc to the box](../res/dsgw-210-5.png)
 1. Make the box into MASKROM mode:
   ![maskrom mode](../res/dsgw-210-1.png)
-1. Option 1: Provide 3.3V voltage (eg. 3.3v from usb2uart bridge ) to the point and then connect to the box using the type-c cable, and it will show in MaskRom mode.
+1. Option 1: Provide 3.3V voltage (eg. 3.3v from usb2uart bridge ) to the point and then connect to the box using the type-c cable, and it will show in MaskRom mode, then remov the 3.3v voltage.
   ![maskrom probe](../res/dsgw-210-2.jpg)
 1. Option 2: Connect to the box using the type-c cable, it will show as an "ADB device", click "Advanced Function" tab, and then click "Go Maskrom".
   ![from adb to maskrom](../res/dsgw-210-3.png)